 Where does the temple located and its travel access?

 Muktinath Temple is located at the laps of snowcapped mountains at Thorong-La pass at an altitude of 3710 meters above sea level in Mustang district of Nepal.
-Travel access is little difficult due to its harsh weather condition.
-People can either fly from Kathmandu to Pokhara (25 minutes flight) then to Jomsom (15 minutes flight) and drive to the Temple (1:30 hours) or by road way to Pokhara (7 hours by bus) to Jomsom (9 hours by jeep) then to the temple.
-Since, flight to Jomsom is operated in early morning only, one night stay at Pokhara is must.
-Now-a-days people can charter a helicopter and easily access to this temple in just 1:30 hours.
+Travel access is a little difficult due to its harsh weather condition.
+People can either fly from Kathmandu to Pokhara (25 minutes flight) then to Jomsom (15 minutes flight) and drive to the Temple (1:30 hours) or by roadway to Pokhara (7 hours by bus) to Jomsom (9 hours by jeep) then to the temple.
+Since, flight to Jomsom is operated in early morning only, one night stay at Pokhara is a must.
+Nowadays people can charter a helicopter and easily access this temple in just 1:30 hours.

 How much time is required by Helicopter?

-Muktinath Temple is in one and half hour flying distance from Kathmandu and forty five minutes from Pokhara.
+Muktinath Temple is in one and half hour flying distance from Kathmandu and forty-five minutes from Pokhara.
 After landing at Ranipauwa - the helipad at Muktinath, you will be provided one hour to have a darshan of Muktinath Dham.
 Temple is half hour hiking distance from the helipad.
-So, hiking might take longer time therefore, you can ride on horse and perform pooja at temple on time.
-Since it's the windy place spending long time for pooja might affect the flying time.
+So, hiking might take a long time therefore, you can ride on a horse and perform pooja at the temple on time.
+Since it's the windy place spending a long time for pooja might affect the flying time.

-There is five and six seated helicopter available to be chartered to visit Muktinath Temple.
+There is five and six seated helicopter available for charter to visit Muktinath Temple.
 So, it might cost expensive for one or two people and cheaper fare for more people.